civl-verifier/civl-verifier.github.io/doc.md

 # Handling Asynchronous Programs

-* Summarizing asynchronous calls using pending asyncs
+* Get rid of async call by converting it to SKIP
+* Use {:sync} to synchronize the call exactly where it happens
+* Creating pending asyncs during refinement (introducing the type, variables, etc. in the pending async machinery)
-* Eliminating pending asyncs
+* Eliminating pending asyncs (without and with induction)